Director of Interfaith Peacebuilding

-She is presently a member of the High Negotiations Committee at the Syrian peace talks in Geneva and is a founder of the Women’s Consulting Group for the HNC.
+She is presently deputy head of the Syrian Negotiations Commission at the Syrian peace talks in Geneva and is a founder of the Women’s Consulting Group for the HNC.

 Hind has led a variety of public diplomacy efforts in recent years in Syria to promote interfaith tolerance and cooperation, modernization, and reform, as well as educational innovations in conflict resolution and diplomacy education.